EllaBrands/stanDev/Prior-Choice-Recommendations.md

   * One principle:  write down what you think the prior should be, then spread it out.
 The idea is that the cost of setting the prior too narrow is more severe than the cost of setting it too wide.
 I've been having trouble formalizing this idea.
   * See this paper:  http://arxiv.org/pdf/1403.4630.pdf , I don't fully understand it all but it seems like a step in the right direction

+* Boundary-avoiding priors for modal estimation (posterior mode, MAP, marginal posterior mode, marginal maximum likelihood, MML)
+  * These are for parameters such as group-level scale parameters, group-level correlations, group-level covariance matrix
+  * What all these parameters have in common is that (a) they're defined on a space with a boundary, and (b) the likelihood, or marginal likelihood, can have a mode on the boundary.
+Most famous example is the group-level scale parameter tau for the 8-schools hierarchical model.
+  * With full Bayes the boundary shouldn't be a problem (as long as you have any proper prior).
+  * But with modal estimation, the estimate can be on the boundary, which can create problems in posterior predictions.
+For example, consider a varying-intercept varying-slope multilevel model which has an intercept and slope for each group.
+Suppose you fit marginal maximum likelihood and get a modal estimate of 1 for the group-level correlation.
+Then in your predictions the intercept and slope will be perfectly correlated, which in general will be unrealistic.
+  * For a one-dimensional parameter restricted to be positive (e.g., the scale parameter in a hierarchical model), we recommend Gamma(2,0) prior (that is, p(tau) proportional to tau) which will keep the mode away from 0 but still allows it to be arbitrarily close to the data if that is what the likelihood wants.
+For details see this paper by Chung et al.:  http://www.stat.columbia.edu/~gelman/research/published/chung_etal_Pmetrika2013.pdf
+    * Gamma(2,0) biases the estimate upward.
+When number of groups is small, try Gamma(2,1/A), where A is a scale parameter representing how high tau can be.
+  * For a correlation parameter, a Beta(2,2) parameter on 2*(rho - 1/2) will keep the point estimate away from the boundary.
+    * Again, for full Bayes, a uniform prior on rho will serve a similar purpose.
+But for modal estimation, the Beta(2,2) prior will keep the estimate off the boundary while allowing it to be arbitrarily close if so demanded by the data.
+  * For a hierarchical covariance matrix, we suggest a Wishart (not inverse-Wishart) prior; see this paper by Chung et al.:  http://www.stat.columbia.edu/~gelman/research/published/chung_cov_matrices.pdf
+  * For _non_ hierarchical variance and covariance parameters--that is, when these are estimated using direct data--we don't usually need these boundary-avoiding priors, even for modal estimation, because the likelihood goes to zero at the degenerate points of the model.
+Hierarchical models are different because the data for these distributions are not directly observed, and it turns out that zero group-level variances can be consistent with the data.
+  * Thus, boundary-avoiding priors for modal estimation can be useful for other models with indirect data, such as latent-parameter models and measurement-error models.

 * Prior for linear regression
   * Rescale predictors and outcomes
   * By default, use the same sorts of priors we recommend for logistic regression?